sickozell/SickoCV/README.md

 IN input is used to connect the signal to be quantized and accepts polyphonic sources.
 OUT output provides the quantized signal.

 Quantization is applied to the closest note in the current working scale.
-When there are no notes selected there is no quantization.
+If there are no notes selected there is no quantization and no signal at the out.

 Inputs can be attenuated by ATT knob or sampled&held with a trigger via the TRG input.
 A further voltage on the OFS input can be applied before quantization.